tfwu/iVMCL-Release/docs/classification.md

 - 'an': Attentive Normalization (AN) with BN backbone is used. 'an_bn1' means that 'an' is used to replace the first 'bn' in a building block (basic block or bottleneck block), and similarly for 'an_bn2', 'an_bn3' and 'an_bn12'. 'an_all' means that all 'bn' layers are replaced by 'an'.

-# Top-1 and Top-5 Error Rates (w/ an advance training setup)
+# Top-1 and Top-5 Accuracy (w/ an advance training setup)
 |                  Model                  | Params (M) |  imagenet-1k   | imagenet-1k-reassessed | imagenetv2-matched-frequency | imagenetv2-threshold0.7 | imagenetv2-topimages | imagenet-sketch |   imagenet-a   |   imagenet-o   |
 |-----------------------------------------|-----------:|----------------|------------------------|------------------------------|-------------------------|----------------------|-----------------|----------------|----------------|
 | aognet_12m_bn_imagenet_200e_ls_mixup    |     12.259 | (0.782, 0.943) | (0.85, 0.967)          | (0.666, 0.869)               | (0.752, 0.935)          | (0.8, 0.958)         | (0.286, 0.471)  | (0.086, 0.367) | (0.017, 0.053) |